emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Optional*: `sync | async`

-  In <code>sync</code> mode the sending side waits for the ack from the receiving side.
+  In `sync` mode the sending side waits for the ack from the receiving side.

 **rpc.driver**